 Figure 6.4-1: NEF implements the CAPIF API provdier domain functions

-Signalling for the NEF to publish its APIs to the CAPIF core function is shown in Figure 6.4-2, followed by example request and response contentavailable.
+Signalling for the NEF to publish its APIs to the CAPIF core function is shown in Figure 6.4-2, followed by tables detailing the mandatory attributes of the associated request and response schema and example content for those requests and responses, which is based on publicly available examples provided by the OpenCAPIF [9].

-A pre-condition is that the NEF (API management function) has been made aware of the appropriate CAPIF core function endpoint with which to initiate the registration, as well as having been provided with a token to access the CAPIF core function.
+A pre-condition is that the NEF (API management function) has been made aware of the appropriate CAPIF core function endpoint (apiRoot) with which to initiate the registration, as well as having been provided with a token to access the CAPIF core function.

 Figure 6.4-2: Publish a service API